jgms/eliane/README.md

 Parameters:

 - **frequency:** a number greater than 0 representing the frequency in hertz.
 Default: 200.
-- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the global BPM.
+- **attack:** a number greater or equal to 0 representing the attack time as a multiple of the BPM.
 Default: 0.
-- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the global BPM.
+- **sustain:** a number greater or equal to 0 representing the sustain time as a multiple of the BPM.
 Default: 8.
-- **release:** a number greater or equal to 0 representing the release time as a multiple of the global BPM.
+- **release:** a number greater or equal to 0 representing the release time as a multiple of the BPM.
 Default: 8.
 - **amplitude:** a number between 0 and 1 representing the amplitude.
 Default: 1.
 - **modone:** a number greater than 0 representing the frequency of the first modulator as a multiple of the carrier.
 Default: 0.0625.
 - **depthone:** a number greater or equal to 0 representing the depth of the modulation of the first modulator.
 Default: 3000.
-- **oneattack:** a number greater or equal to 0 representing the attack time of the first modulator as a multiple of the global BPM.
+- **oneattack:** a number greater or equal to 0 representing the attack time of the first modulator as a multiple of the BPM.
 Default: 0.
-- **onesustain:** a number greater or equal to 0 representing the sustain time of the first modulator as a multiple of the global BPM.
+- **onesustain:** a number greater or equal to 0 representing the sustain time of the first modulator as a multiple of the BPM.
 Default: 0.
-- **onerelease:** a number greater or equal to 0 representing the release time of the first modulator as a multiple of the global BPM.
+- **onerelease:** a number greater or equal to 0 representing the release time of the first modulator as a multiple of the BPM.
 Default: 16.
 - **modtwo:** a number greater than 0 representing the frequency of the second modulator as a multiple of the first modulator.
 Default: 3.
 - **depthtwo:** a number greater or equal to 0 representing the depth of the modulation of the second modulator.
 Default: 1000.
-- **twoattack:** a number greater or equal to 0 representing the attack time of the second modulator as a multiple of the global BPM.
+- **twoattack:** a number greater or equal to 0 representing the attack time of the second modulator as a multiple of the BPM.
 Default: 12.
-- **twosustain:** a number greater or equal to 0 representing the sustain time of the second modulator as a multiple of the global BPM.
+- **twosustain:** a number greater or equal to 0 representing the sustain time of the second modulator as a multiple of the BPM.
 Default: 0.
-- **tworelease:** a number greater or equal to 0 representing the release time of the second modulator as a multiple of the global BPM.
+- **tworelease:** a number greater or equal to 0 representing the release time of the second modulator as a multiple of the BPM.
 Default: 3.
 - **pan:** a number between -1 and 1 representing the position of the sound in the stereo spectrum.
 Default: 0.
-- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the global BPM, when 0, there's no delay.
+- **delaytime:** a number greater or equal to 0 representing the delay time as a multiple of the BPM, when 0, there's no delay.
 Default: 0.
 - **feedback:** a number between 0 and 0.9 to control the delay's feedback.
 Default: 0.5.

 ### fm_in_parallel